 The lack of a significant difference in response times between repeated and novel displays suggest that lure processing did not contribute to contextual cueing.
 The Bayes factor for a model with display type as a factor indicated that there was strong evidence (Kass & Raftery, 1995) that the response times for repeated and novel displays were not meaningfully different, BF01 = 13.757

 Figure 3.
-Response times (in ms) as a function of lure set size.
+Response times (in ms) as a function of lure set size for Experiment 3.
 Repeated displays are represented by the solid line, while novel displays are represented by the dashed line.
 (A) Response times did not significantly differ with epoch or display type.
 (B) Although response times increased logarithmically as a function of set size, suggesting that lures were processed, there was no statistically significant contextual cueing effect.
+Error bars indicate the standard error of mean.

 At the end of the experimental session, only one participant responded “yes” when asked whether they noticed anything strange about the experiment but did not elaborate.
 Two out of nineteen of the participants responded “yes” when they were asked whether they noticed that some displays were repeated throughout the search experiment (this included the aforementioned participant).
 On average, these participants estimated that 26% of the displays were repeated.

 We next turn to the results of the recognition test.
 One-sample t-tests were conducted for each of the lure set sizes (0, 3, 9 ,19, 31) to determine whether d’ was significantly different from zero.
 Table 2 shows the results.
-None of the comparisons were statistically significant at α = .01 (after Bonferroni correction), suggesting that participants, on average, did not report any conscious awareness of the repeated displays
+None of the comparisons were statistically significant at α = .01 (after Bonferroni correction), suggesting that participants, on average, did not report any conscious awareness of the repeated displays.

+Table 2. d’ for the recognition test in Experiment 3, collapsed across blocks.
+All d’s were not significantly different from zero, suggesting that there was no conscious awareness of the repeated displays.